Beth E. Kailes, DMD • Nicole M. Staman, DMD • Allison J. Johnston, DMD

 There’s no reason to worry if your child has bad breath occasionally.
 However, if your little one’s bad breath is persistent, it could be a symptom of something else.

-Here are the most common reasons why your child might have bad breath.
+Here are the most common reasons why your child might have bad breath:

-Poor Hygiene and Cavities
+Poor Oral Hygiene and Cavities

 Dry Mouth and Mouth Breathing